How Email Marketer Becomes a Trusted Sender

 - Many spam emails are used for phishing attacks, distributing malware, or other cybercrime activities, putting users’ data and systems at risk.

-Combating spam is an ongoing battle that requires collaboration between email service providers (ESPs), security agencies, the authorities, and users themselves.
-Effective spam prevention measures can help tackle these problems and create a more secure email ecosystem.
+Combating spam is an ongoing battle requiring collaboration between email service providers (ESPs), security agencies, the authorities, and users themselves.

 To combat this persistent problem, various efforts have been undertaken: